tjgillweb/JavaScript30/05 - Flex Panel Gallery/README.md

-# 03 - CSS Variables
+# 05 - Flex Panel Gallery

 **Challenge:** Given a div with a class of `panels`, and inside each of these panels is going to be a div called `panel`.
 And then inside of each of those panels is going to be 3 words like "Give," "Take," "Receive."
 Write appropriate CSS and Javascript so that the div `panel` when clicked, makes the words grow in size, as well as they're going to fall from the top and come up from the bottom.